Share this post:

 Seeing people my age (and younger) at an event that historically has had a reputation for being populated by an older crowd is a great sign for the industry as a whole.

 Beyond the opportunity to talk shop with fellow enthusiasts, being at shows like Tulsa provides the unique opportunity for Rock Island Auction Company to meet face to face with consignors, and folks who may someday bear the title of consignor.
-Both times I’ve been to Tulsa, we came home with some absolutely fantastic pieces destined for auction.
+Both times I’ve been to the Tulsa gun show we came home with some absolutely fantastic pieces destined for auction, and the market in 2021 has been unprecedented.
 How could our consignors not seize the opportunity to work with us?
 Rock Island Auction Company is the #1 gun auction in the world.

 “We believe in presentation,” says Kevin Hogan.
 “We make a point to show up to gun shows with our best foot forward.
 Before we leave, our team sets up tables and displays exactly how they will be at the show.
 This allows us to perfect our display and make sure no detail is overlooked."

 We have a saying here at RIAC: “Not all art is framed.”
-If you look at the items that were on display at Tulsa, you will see what we mean.
+If you look at the items that were on display at the Tulsa gun show, you will see what we mean.
 Our consignors can proudly say that they have items in the same sale as monumental items such as the Napoleon Garniture or John Wayne’s revolver.
 Talk about bragging rights.

 I’ve been asked many times, “Are these estimates what this gun will sell for?” regarding our listed estimates on display items.
 Being able to say with pride “things sometimes sell beyond the estimates,” is rewarding for me, but the tangible reward is realized by our clients.
 This success is why we are sought out by gun consignors.